kiankyars/kiankyars.github.io/_posts/2024-01-03-chess-world-models.markdown

 ## Appendix

+# Corrections

+In my original article, I had a graph with a stacked bar chart of Chess-GPT's games against Stockfish, with bars for wins, draws, and losses.
+I noticed that there was an unusually high amount of draws against Stockfish levels 5 through 9.
+After some inspection, I realized that I had mistakenly inflated the draw rate.
+The cause was the following: Chess-GPT has an context size of 1024 characters, enough for approximately 180 moves.
+My analysis code mistakenly categorized an active game at 180 moves as a draw.
+While a game at 180 moves is more likely to result in a draw than average, it definitely isn't certain.
+I used the following strategy to redo the graph: At every active game, I used Stockfish to assign a centipawn advantage at move 180.
+Any player with more than 100 centipawn advantage received a win.
+All other games were a draw.
+77% of these games were Stockfish wins.
+The old, inaccurate bar graph can be viewed [here](https://adamkarvonen.github.io/images/chess_world_models/inaccurate-50M-Chess-GPT-win-rate.png) and the old, inaccurate line chart can be viewed [here](https://adamkarvonen.github.io/images/chess_world_models/inaccurate-llm-win-rate.png).
+This does not change the Elo rating of Chess-GPT, but it's definitely a mistake for which I apologize.

 # Technical probing details

 Both Neel Nanda and I trained our probes to predict "my piece / their piece" instead of "white piece / black piece".
 To predict "white piece / black piece", you just have to train the linear probe on the model's activations at every move.
 To predict "my piece / their piece", you have to train the linear probe on the model's activations at every white XOR black move.